World Plants Logo

 Annona muricata

 Origin: Native to central and Northern South America.
 Can be found in southern Mexico, Guatemala, El Salvador, Nicaragua, Costa Rica, Panama, Colombia, Ecuador, Peru, Venezuela, Guiana, French Guiana, Suriname and Northern Brazil.
-However, the plant is acclimatized to the southern hemisphere of South America.
+The plant is acclimatized to the southern hemisphere of South America.

 Mike's Opinion